jbjorne/CAMDA2015/README.md

 University of Turku in the CAMDA 2015 Challenge
 ===============================================

-This code implements the experiments of the University of Turku IT Department for the [CAMDA 2015 Challenge](http://camda2014.bioinf.jku.at).
+This code implements the experiments of the University of Turku IT Department for the [CAMDA 2015 Challenge](http://camda2015.bioinf.jku.at).
 The program concerns analysis of the ICGC cancer dataset using various machine learning methods.
-The data processing and experiment handling code builds on our work for the 2014 CAMDA challenge.
+The data processing and experiment pipeline code builds on our work for the 2014 CAMDA challenge.

 Using the code
 ----------------------------------------